 # Managing Calls through the Web Interface

-To access the call log and the parameters of an active video session, go to the Conference tab.
+To access the call log and active videoconferencing session parameters, go to the Conference tab.

 Depending on the parameters of the network that is used to connect the endpoint to your device, the video from your camera, as well as conference feed may be delayed.